“How Do I Get My Kids To Listen?” is a prevalent question among parents!

 Take the instructions one step at a time for your younger children.

 For older children, you can provide a few more steps, but not too many.

-If you have a 14-year-old daughter, you may ask her to pick up all the dishes around the house and put them into the dishwasher.
-Be sure to wipe down the countertops!
+If you have a 14-year-old daughter, you may ask her to pick up all the dishes around the house and put them into the dishwasher and remind her to be sure to wipe down the countertops!